 Friends & Family

-On this page you will find information and advice for friends and family members of LGB people.
-There is lots of help and support for friends and families of lesbian, gay and bisexual people ranging from support groups, advice and tips on how to be a great ally and provide help and support.
+On this page you will find information and advice for friends and family members of LGB&T people.
+There is lots of help and support for friends and families of lesbian, gay, bisexual and transgender people ranging from support groups, advice and tips on how to be a great ally and provide help and support.

 HOW TO BE SUPPORTIVE OF LGB&T PEOPLE: